jrkerns/pylinac/docs/source/planar_imaging.rst

 * Keep the phantom away from a couch edge or any rails.
 * Keep the phantom as close to 0 degrees rotation as possible.

+Algorithm
+^^^^^^^^^

+The algorithm works like such:

+**Allowances**

+* The images can be acquired at any SID.
+* The images can be acquired with any EPID.

+**Restrictions**

+.. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

+* The phantom should be at 0 degrees relative to the EPID.
+* The phantom should be roughly centered along the CAX (<3mm).

+**Analysis**

+* **Get BB centroid** -- An image window looks for the top-right offset BB in a 1.2x1.2cm square.
+Once it finds it, a "virtual center" centroid is calculated by shifting the detected BB location by 4cm in each direction.
+* **Determine field center** -- The field size is measured along the center of the image in the inplane and crossplane direction.
+  A 5mm strip is averaged and used to reduce noise.

+**Post-Analysis**

+* **Comparing centroids** -- The irradiated field centroid is compared to the EPID/image center as well as the the BB centroid.
+  The field size is also reported.

 Analysis Parameters
 -------------------